-Earlier in his career, Victor was a volunteer at the United Nations, an executive at the Investment Promotion Agency, and had worked with EU. and GIZ projects in the private sector development area.
+Earlier in his career, Victor was a United Nations Volunteer, an Executive at the Investment Promotion Agency, Programmes Officer in the Ministry of Finance and has consulted for EU. and GIZ projects in the private sector development area.

-Victor holds a bachelor’s degree in Social Science from the University of Malawi and a master’s degree in International Trade Policy and Trade Law from Lund University.
+Victor holds a Bachelor’s Degree in Social Science from the University of Malawi and a Master’s degree in International Trade Policy and Trade Law from Lund University in Sweden.

 His research as an Asia Global Fellow examined how countries like Malawi can stay competitive in investment promotion efforts.
-He will also explore what policies and strategies would ensure competitiveness in attracting foreign direct investment for harnessing growth, drawing lessons from the Asian tigers.
+He also explored what policies and strategies would ensure competitiveness in attracting foreign direct investment for harnessing growth, drawing lessons from the Asian tigers.